 Most cloud computing services are provided as self service and on demand, so even vast amounts of computing resources can be provisioned in minutes, typically with just a few mouse clicks, giving businesses a lot of flexibility and taking the pressure off capacity planning.

 The benefits of cloud computing services include the ability to scale elastically.
-In cloud speak, that means delivering the right amount of IT resources – for example, more or less computing power, storage, bandwidth – exactly when it’s needed, and from the right geographic location.
+In cloud speak, that means delivering the correct amount of IT resources – for example, more or less computing power, storage, bandwidth – when it’s needed, and from the correct geographic location.

 On-site data centres typically require a lot of “racking and stacking” – hardware setup, software patching and other time-consuming IT management chores.
 Cloud computing removes the need for many of these tasks, so IT teams can spend time on achieving more important business goals.